 The One Health field was first named in 2004, and it has since been recognized as a top priority for health research and implementation by the World Health Organization.
 A One Health approach recognizes that the health of people is closely connected to the health of animals and our shared environment.
 The COVID-19 pandemic has made clear that One Health collaborations are essential for the prevention of global health crises, and for the flourishing of both humans and wildlife.

-This research project will study the effects of community-designed One Health programs aimed at addressing the region’s challenges with high-quality healthcare access, climate-resilient farming techniques, school support, reforestation, and emergency cyclone response.
-Throughout the project, Health In Harmony will work with Manombo Rainforest communities to strengthen the healthcare system through mobile clinics and maternal/infant health programs.
+This research project studies the effects of community-designed One Health programs aimed at addressing the region’s challenges with high-quality healthcare access, climate-resilient farming techniques, school support, reforestation, and emergency cyclone response.
+Health In Harmony is working with Manombo Rainforest communities to strengthen the healthcare system through mobile clinics and maternal/infant health programs.

-As these improvements are made, teams of skilled technicians, funded by Zoo New England, will conduct thorough biodiversity assessments of Manombo Rainforest.
-These semi-annual field missions will document species richness and population abundance of mammals (lemurs, rodents, tenrecs, carnivores, bats), amphibians, reptiles, birds and plants.
-The team will take biological samples and measurements from some of these species, and veterinarians, including Zoo New England’s Senior Veterinarian, Dr. Chris Bonar, will conduct wildlife veterinary health exams.
+As these improvements are made, teams of skilled technicians, funded by Zoo New England, conduct thorough biodiversity assessments of Manombo Rainforest.
+These semi-annual field missions document species richness and population abundance of mammals (lemurs, rodents, tenrecs, carnivores, bats), amphibians, reptiles, birds and plants.
+The team takes biological samples and measurements from some of these species, and veterinarians, including Zoo New England’s Senior Veterinarian, Dr. Chris Bonar, conduct wildlife veterinary health exams.

-Coinciding with these biodiversity and wildlife health assessments, Health In Harmony will undertake routine human health surveys around Manombo Rainforest to monitor the long-term impacts of improved forest habitat on human welfare.
+Coinciding with these biodiversity and wildlife health assessments, Health In Harmony undertakes routine human health surveys around Manombo Rainforest to monitor the long-term impacts of improved forest habitat on human welfare.

 The project aims to continue the surveillance of biodiversity, wildlife and human health in Manombo Rainforest over many years of community-designed interventions supported by Health In Harmony, offering an unprecedented opportunity to study the interconnectedness of biodiversity, animal health and human well-being.